 William (Bill) Luneberg is a retired lawyer and law professor.
 He has summered in Maine since 1946 on Cliff Island and retired to Cape Elizabeth in 2014.
 After graduating from law school, he worked with the United States Environmental Protection Agency in Boston and Chicago for 3 years.
 Thereafter, he was in private practice in Chicago for three years before going into law teaching, first at the University of Chicago as a Bigelow Fellow, and then (for 36 years) at the University of Pittsburgh.
 His teaching and research specialties included civil procedure, administrative law, legislation, federal lobbying law, and environmental law.
 He has represented a variety of environmental organizations over the years with regard to air pollution, water pollution, and forest preservation issues.
 He is married with two children (and one grandson).
 He spends his spare time hiking, boating, and trying to improve his photography.

 Suzanne McGinn has an Economics degree from Boston College and worked for six years in product management, strategic planning and finance for Bank of Boston.
-She moved to Cape in the summer of 2003 from Ann Arbor, Michigan and quickly volunteered with CELT, co-chairing the Education Committee, 2003-2012, and in 2013 to present chairs the Stewardship Committee and is on the Executive Committee, and continues to lead school nature walk programs.
+She moved to Cape in the summer of 2003 from Ann Arbor, Michigan and quickly volunteered with CELT, co-chairing the Education Committee, 2003-2012, and in 2013 to present chairs the Stewardship Committee.
+She is also on the Executive Committee, and continues to lead school nature programs.
 She is currently involved with other volunteer projects within Cape, including serving on the Fort Williams Park Committee and Judy’s Pantry.
 She serves as trustee for the Chewonki Foundation, NRCM grant committee and co-chairs TNC’s Director’s Circle.
 Suzanne and her husband, Neil, and three grown boys enjoy many outdoor activities including hiking, biking, kayaking, and skiing.

 Tom McInerney grew up youngest of eight children.
 His family’s year-round camping trips on Cape Cod or in the White Mountains of New Hampshire helped instill an early appreciation of the outdoors.
 Tom spent a few summers backpacking in Rocky Mountain National Park, but was converted to beauty of the Maine mountains and coast while he studied biology at Bates.
 After attending medical school in Ohio, Tom did his medical residency at Maine Medical Center, and then started practicing Internal Medicine in Cape Elizabeth.
 In addition to his clinical practice, Tom teaches residents at Maine Medical Center and volunteers at the Free Clinic in Portland.
 Tom is thankful to have been able to raise his children in Cape Elizabeth, where they enjoyed camping, hiking, biking, and kayaking.
 Now that his children are grown, he and his wife Heidi continue to enjoy the wooded trails of Cape and surfing at Pond Cove.
 Tom feels it is important to give back to CELT by helping to preserve and maintain this beautiful part of Maine, which his family has been fortunate to enjoy throughout the years.